Botnet-Honeypot/Honeypot/README.md

 ## Running the honeypot on one machine

 ### Configuration
 Change the values in `/dev/docker-compose.yaml`, at minimum it is recommended to change the username and password for the database.
+Note that if the entire honeypot will be running on a Linux host, the value for `TARGET_SYSTEM_ADDRESS` must be set to `"172.17.0.1"`.

 ### Running
 Run the docker-compose.yaml in the `/dev` directory file using `docker-compose up -d` to start all modules of the honeypot together.